george24601/george24601.github.io/_posts/2021-01-25-behavioral.md

 ### Tell me about a mistake you've made.
 * How did you handle it?

-### Tell me a time where you disagreed and you were wrong
+### Tell me a time where you disagreed with your manager and you were wrong
+* Disagree and commit. the bulk of your answer should be talking about how you delivered successfully in spite of not being on board with the initial decision
+* Do not use stories of winning a battle against your manager

+### Tell me a time where you disagreed with your manager and you were right
+* Be clear about what you don’t agree with and offer alternatives
+* The issue should be resolved

 ### Describe a time when you struggled to build a relationship with someone important.
 * How did you eventually overcome that?

-### Explain a situation in which you disagreed with your manager and how you handled it

 ### Tell me about a time you were under a lot of pressure.
 * What was going on, and how did you get through it?

-### Tell me a time where you disagreed and you were right

 ### Give me an example of a time when you were able to successfully persuade someone to see things your way at work.